Home | Bibliography | Site Search | Site Map

 Materialism is metaphysics

-There is an inclination towards belief in the picture of death as a dreamless sleep (oblivion), which seems to be founded in a stubborn materialism (Plato, Sophist 246a-b, 247c).
-But that presumption is "thinking oneself wise when one is not, thinking one knows what one does not know" (Plato, Apology 29a), for note that materialism ("all of reality is perceptible to the senses") is just as much metaphysics as its negation is.
+Many incline towards belief in the picture of death as a dreamless sleep (oblivion), which seems founded in a brute-like materialism (Plato, Sophist 246a-b, 247c).
+But that stubborn presumption is "thinking oneself wise when one is not, thinking one knows what one does not know" (Plato, Apology 29a), for note that materialism ("all reality is perceptible to the senses") is as much metaphysics as its negation is.

 The Homeric picture of the shades in Hades (Od.
 11, tr.
 Fitzgerald: "the region of the Men of Winter", figures as "impalpable as shadows, wavering like a dream") would be an example of "a transfer from this place to some other".
 Of course there are many other pictures.
 "For in that sleep of death what dreams may come."

-What is the essence of man -- is man essentially mind (Plato) or can the mind not exist without a living body (Aristotle)?
+What is the essence of man -- is man, as Plato thought, essentially a soul (the Greek word rendered here 'soul' or 'mind' or 'spirit' is psyche), or can there be life only in a body (Aristotle)?
 That is a metaphysical, not a scientific question.
-Why is it not a question for natural science?
-Because the metaphysical presumption of natural science would be materialism.
+It not a question for natural science because the metaphysical presumption of natural science would be materialism, as is its methodological.

 Death is a limit, not an event of one's life

-The picture of an afterlife is not an hypothesis because by 'hypothesis' I mean: a picture that can be compared with what it is imagined to be a picture of, and, therefore, by that comparison, be verified or falsified by experience.
-It is characteristic of metaphysical pictures that they are not hypotheses.
+The picture of an afterlife is not an hypothesis because by 'hypothesis' I mean: a picture that can be compared with what it is imagined to be a picture of, and, therefore, by that comparison, be verified or falsified.
+(It is defining of metaphysical pictures that they are not hypotheses.)
 "Death is not an event of life.
 Death is not lived through" (TLP 6.4311, tr.
 Ogden) -- i.e. only where both sides of an event occur in this world is verification possible.
-And that is why neither picture of the outcome of death is an hypothesis.
+And that is why neither oblivion nor afterlife as the outcome of death is an hypothesis.

-We use what we know to deduce answers to what we don't know, namely what lies beyond what we can see.
-But we can't do that for death: the "beyond" here is "the beyond sense perception" (if there is anything beyond what can be perceived by the senses).
+Is it possible to deduce from what can be perceived by the senses answers to questions about what is beyond sense perception?
+Because for death the "beyond" is indeed "the beyond sense perception" (if there is anything beyond what can be perceived by the senses).

 E. Do good and evil exist?